decargroup/closed_loop_koopman/README.md

 any version of Python above 3.7.12.
 You can install Python from your package manager or from the [official website](https://www.python.org/downloads/).

-The performance statistics presented are from the [MOSEK solver](https://www.mosek.com/) running with 16 threads on a PC with an Intel Core i7-10700K processor and 64 GiB of RAM.

 ## Installation

 To clone the repository, run